 What are the possible benefits from taking part?

-We do not anticipate any immediate benefits to you from this research but we hope this may help patients having their tonsils removed in the future.
+We do not anticipate any immediate benefits to you from this research but we hope this may help patients undergoing tonsillectomy in the future.
 Any results obtained from the research may or may not be used to develop a new drug, treatment or investigation.
 However, your involvement in the study will not financially benefit you from any new drug, treatment or investigation.

 What will happen with the results of this study?

 Results from the study will be submitted for consideration of publication in the medical literature and shared at academic conferences for professionals involved in the care of tonsillectomy patients.
 Confidential information will not be shared.

-1.10 What right to I have over my data?

-Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
-If you withdraw from the study, we will keep the information about you that we have already obtained.
-To safeguard your rights, we will use the minimum personally-identifiable information possible.

-You can find out more about how we use your information at https://www.hra.nhs.uk/information-about-patients.
-Personal data will be collected and stored in compliance with the Data Protection Act 2018 and GDPR.

-What will happen if I don’t want to carry on with the study?
+1.10 What will happen if I don’t want to carry on with the study?

 You can choose to stop participating in the research at any time without giving a reason.
 Your treatment will not be affected in any way.
 Any data collected up withdrawal from the study may still be used.